Kenya: Big Life Foundation

 The Big Life Foundation works with the Maasai to protect the wild lands of the Amboseli-Tsavo ecosystem and its elusive, black rhino population, becoming the largest single employer in the region.

-In the 1970s, Kenya’s rhinos suffered heavy losses to poaching, with a small, fragment of a population surviving in the remote Chyulu Hills.
-Sadly, it seemed as though the extinction of many species was inevitable.
-Around the same time, the Amboseli-Tsavo ecosystem became enshrined as community-owned land, and was designated as a conservation area.
+In the 1970s, Kenya’s rhinos suffered heavy losses to poaching, with a small, fragment of Easten black rhinos surviving in the remote Chyulu Hills.
+Poaching continues to be a constant threat for rhinos and elephants in the area.

-Save the Rhino’s supporters are protecting one of the last truly wild rhino populations in Kenya – and Africa.
-Our funding is focused on helping the rhino monitors keep track of the population and their breeding – not easy when these elusive creatures are often never seen through the dense, impenetrable undergrowth.
+We are protecting one of the last truly wild rhino populations in Kenya – and Africa.
+Our funding is focused on helping the rhino monitors keep track of the population and their breeding, not easy when these elusive creatures are often never seen through the dense, impenetrable undergrowth.

 The population may be just a fragment of its former size, but the wider ecosystem of the Chyulu Hills is perfect rhino habitat and could feasibly become home to a much larger population.

 We aim to help build the population, increase its genetic diversity and therefore its fertility and resilience to disease, and – in the future – see Kenya’s wider rhino population thriving.